nordic-rse/nordic-rse.github.io/conference/submissions.md

 attendee or have never been to a conference before, Nordic-RSE 2020 has something to offer you.

+### Proposal types

-We welcome any type of proposal for this conference.
+We welcome any type of proposal for this conference but our forms will be structured for five categories (see below).
 This is the first Nordic-RSE meeting, so we especially welcome a variety of event types which promote engagement and community building, and are target to people who don't already identify as RSEs.